 Ethical Inquiry: LIN 410 Ethical Decision Making in ASL/English Interpreting (Note: Students who have not taken ASL or interpreting courses can request permission from the Department to take this course, if they demonstrate experience in an area involving ethical reasoning.)

 Notes on Requirements for Graduate Programs

 Graduate programs in speech/language pathology and audiology have undergraduate prerequisites.
 Not having the prerequisites does not prevent a student from being admitted to a program (nor does having the prerequisites ensure admittance).
 Generally, a student starting a graduate program without the prerequisites needs to do undergraduate course work at the beginning of the graduate program.
 Due to the extra expense and time this takes, it is best to incorporate as many prerequisites as possible into the undergraduate curriculum.
 Each graduate program has its own set of prerequisites.
-We recommend that you investigate these for graduate programs you are interested in.
+We recommend that students investigate these prerequisites for graduate programs in which they are interested.
 Here we list some courses that are common prerequisites.